pyrocumulus/pvoutput.net/README.md

 This library is targeting .NET Standard 2.0 and above.
 For full compatibility details, check the [Microsoft Docs](https://docs.microsoft.com/nl-nl/dotnet/standard/net-standard#net-implementation-support).

-**Please note:** that the default branch of the repository is `develop`.
-This means that it can contain bugfixes/features that are not yet available in the NuGet package.
-See [master](https://github.com/pyrocumulus/pvoutput.net/tree/master) for the source code, that was used for building the NuGet package.
+**Please note**: The repository's default branch is `develop` containing bugfixes/features that are not yet available in the NuGet package.
+See [master](https://github.com/pyrocumulus/pvoutput.net/tree/master) branch for the source code, that was used for building the NuGet package.

 ## Basic usage